- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 It the film, splitting the track works because it’s presented there as part of a linear, visual story.
 The death of Pink’s father can be a more significant piece of the backstory here because visually more of The War can be shown on screen.
 It’s a story that can be then further explored and shown in flashbacks which don’t make much sense when you take away the visuals.

-I think “When The Tigers Broke Free” needs to stay as one piece when trying to restore it with The Wall.
+I think “When The Tigers Broke Free” needs to stay as one piece when trying to restore it into The Wall.
 In the context of the story, it works well in several places.
 It works between “Another Brick Part 1” and “Happiest Days Of Our Lives” — Pink is old enough here in the story to understand the truth about his father.
 It fits really well into the story when sequenced on side three between “Bring The Boys Back Home” or “Fletcher Memorial Home” and “Comfortably Numb”.
-When placed there, it becomes a more powerful “brick” in that it combines all the bricks in the wall from sides one and two with the powerful wartime undertones of side three.
+When placed there, it becomes a more powerful “brick” in that it combines all the bricks in the wall from sides one and two with the powerful anti-war themes of side three.
 Before “Numb”, “Tigers Broke Free” really becomes that most significant brick in a dramatic way and becomes a glimpse into the wall and into the very heart of Pink.

 I think the complete track works best when it’s between “Mother” and “Goodbye Blue Sky” in the film.
 To my ear, the song isn’t built to be broken up like it was in the film.
 Sequenced at the top of Side 2, it is a good fit musically.
 I think fits best there within the narrative of the album.
 “Goodbye Blue Sky” is a transition piece between Pink’s childhood questions of “Mother” and young adulthood — the wall has been built and “Tigers” helps to fill a few of the spaces.